*Updated with additional data*

 Regardless of the fairness of this policy, men pay more than women for car insurance in nearly all states in the country.
 To find the best car insurance so that this penalty doesn’t break the bank, here is the status of gendered pricing across the nation according to Insurify.

 How Much More Do Men Pay?

 As a result of this increased risk in insuring male drivers, providers charge men rates that are an average of 3 percent more expensive than policies that are for otherwise identical female drivers.
 However, with certain providers in certain states, the figure can average as high as 41 percent.
-Quote discrepancies that extreme quickly amount to a substantial financial burden on male drivers, which is why regular auto insurance quotes comparison is vital in helping drivers save money on coverage.
+Quote discrepancies that extreme quickly amount to a substantial financial burden on male drivers, which is why it is vital to compare auto insurance quotes regularly to help drivers save money on coverage.

 States Without a “Blue” Tax